haplotype/kindred/README.md

        $ bcftools annotate --remove INFO -c 'INFO/EUR_AF' -a annotate.vcf.gz in.vcf.gz  | \
           kindred -i - -o test -a EUR_AF

-6) If you want to only use markers on chromosome 8 to compute kinship using sample estimated allele frquencies:
+6) You may use markers on chromosome 8 (or a region) to compute kinship with sample estimated allele frquencies:

        $ bcftools filter -r 8 in.vcf.gz | bcftools plugin fill-tags  | \
           kindred -i - -o test.chr8

-7) If you want to do it with allele frequencies stored in an annotation file:
+7) You may do it with allele frequencies stored in an annotation file:

        $ bcftools fitler -r 8 in.vcf.gz | \
           bcftools annotate --remove INFO -c 'INFO/AF' -a annotate.vcf.gz  | \